taoshidev/time-series-prediction-subnet/README.md

 - **LiveForwardHash** - will be when you provide a hash of your predictions.
 - **LiveForward** - will be when your miner provides your actual predictions.
-- **LiveBackward** - will receive the results that occurred live if you want to use them for any updating purposes.

 You'll receive rewards for your predictions `~10 hours` after making them.
 Therefore, if you start running on the network, you should expect a lag in receiving rewards.
 Predictions are reviewed and rewarded every 30 minutes.